-The Master of Arts in Educational Innovation, Technology and Entrepreneurship (MEITE) is a 12-month, full-time Master's program, offered in collaboration with Kenan-Flagler Business School, the School of Information and Library Science and the Department of Computer Science.
+Based in the research triangle, MEITE is working with leading educators, entrepreneurs, and other industry experts to invent the future of education.
+The program is offered in collaboration with Kenan-Flagler Business School, the School of Information and Library Science and the Department of Computer Science.

 Program and course work can be customized to each student’s interest (within the three strands of innovation, technology, and entrepreneurship).
 While the program is housed in the School of Education, students will also take courses in the Kenan-Flagler Business School, the School of Information and Library Science, and the Department of Computer Science.